Chains Unbroken

 It wasn't enough.

 Nathan ensured that no one else would acknowledge her—not as a person, not as a peer, not even as a servant.
 She was his, and his alone.
 If someone dared to look at her for too long, he made sure they regretted it.
-If she so much as spoke to another without his permission, he reminded her that she had no one else.
+And she wasn't allowed to speak to others without his permission, he reminded her that she had no one else.

 No family.
 No friends.
 No escape.